Kettle Mucubají

 Kettle Mucubají (Laguna de Mucubají) is a glacial lake located in Sierra Nevada National Park, in the Mérida State of Venezuela.
 The lake is 3625–3655 metres above sea level.
-Kettle Mucubají is one of the biggest kettles in the valley and is one of the main tourist attractions in the area, which is known for its scenic beauty.
+Kettle Mucubají is one of the biggest kettles in the valley and is one of the main tourist attractions in the area, which is known for its scenery.
 In 2007, the Ramsar List of Wetlands of International Importance recognised the importance of Lake Mucubají in the region.

 Origin

 The glacial origin of the Kettle Mucubají is evident because of the visible footprint left by the Mucubají ravine tens of thousands of years ago.
 This ravine was created by the action of a receding glacier, which was also sealed by an accumulation of unconsolidated glacial debris (moraine) created by the lake.
 This moraine changed the course of the ravine from Rio Chama to Rio Orinoco and to the Atlantic Ocean.

 Fauna and vegetation

 The kettle is located in a páramo ecosystem characteristic of the high mountains of the northern Andes.
 Vegetation is dominated by espeletia and several grasses, mosses and herbs.
 The páramo brown, Redonda chiquinquirana, is a butterfly species that is currently known from only three localities around Mucubají.

 Exotic species of plants and fishes have been introduced for ornamental and recreational purposes.
 Pines were planted around the kettle and some walking trails.
 Trouts were brought from Europe and North America in 1937 and there is a fishing season from October 16 to September 30.